profezzorn/ProffieOSDocs/troubleshooting/arduino-error-messages.md

 # Incorrect number of blade styles in preset
 You have to have a blade style for every "blade" defined in the Bladeconfig section at the bottom of your config file.
 If you have 3 blades (a main blade, a crystal chamber LED, and another LED pixel accent for example), then there needs to be 3 blade styles in each preset.
-This error, pointing to the last closing brace of the CONFIG_PRESETS section usually indicates you have a preset with too little or too many styles.
+This is a typical error, indicating there's at least one preset with too little or too many styles.
 ```
-error: cannot convert 'const char*' to 'StyleFactory*' in initialization
+error: too many initializers for 'Preset'

- };
+  421 | };
- ^
 ```

 # Transparent color as base layer